Key levels of intervention

 We guide countries to assess general rights and specific institutional, legal, judicial and administrative conditions, assisting special procedures mandates and developing working methods on specific allegations on social and economic development, prevailing the relevance of countries commitments to their national development strategies for sustainable development.

 Leading and managing national capabilities for the attainment of the Sustainable Development Goals lies at the very core of our mandate.
-We work to assist the UN, Governments, Multinationals and International Players in the formulation and implementation of International Labour Mechanisms through strategies, policies, structures, and processes, which will have system-wide sustainable development effects.
-Our social and economic cases to ensure the full participation of mothers in the labour market, targets exponential changes within countries by 2030 and beyond.
+We work to assist the UN, Governments, Multinationals and International Players in the formulation and implementation of International Labour Mechanisms through strategies, policies, structures, and processes, which will have system-wide effects.

-“Implementing macroeconomic interventions that ensure the full participation of mothers in the markets of the 21st century, is key to win the international challenges of global sustainablity”
+“Implementing macroeconomic interventions that ensure the full participation of mothers in the markets of the 21st century, is key to win the international challenges of sustainable development”

 — Amelia Lopez Huix,